|Vice President of Movement for Democratic Change|

 Expulsion from Parliament

 In March 2015, Biti was expelled from parliament together with other 20 MPs who had defected from the MDC-T party after the formation of the UMDC.
 This was after Douglas Mwonzora Secretary General of the MDC-T had written to the speaker of parliament Jacob Mudenda requesting a parliamentary recall since the 21 MPs were no longer part of the MDC-T party.
 The request was granted and his Harare East Constituency post was declared vacant effectively reducing the MDC-T seats in Parliament from 91 to 70.
 MDC-T boycotted the by-elections to replace the MPs.

 Formation of People's Democratic Party

 Biti and his renewal group initially formed what was called the MDC Renewal Team.
-The renewal team eventually formed an alliance with Welshman Ncube's MDC resulting in the a party called United Movement for Democratic Change (UMDC).
+The renewal team eventually formed an alliance with Welshman Ncube's MDC resulting in the party called United Movement for Democratic Change (UMDC).

 Testimony Before the American Senate

-In December of 2017 he was part of the MDC alliance delegation that appeared before a United States Congressional Committee on Foreign Relations in USA to appraise Americans on the situation in Zimbabwe.
+In December 2017 he was part of the MDC alliance delegation that appeared before a United States Congressional Committee on Foreign Relations in USA to appraise Americans on the situation in Zimbabwe.